 Golden Ministry works in tandem with other ministries in COOS to render pastoral care to Senior Members within the church and Pre-believers.
 Our Home and Hospital Visitation Teams provide visitation to those who may be homebound or have difficulty attending church services due to medical reasons.

 Staff and volunteers also make regular visits to hospitals to befriend patients and provide prayer support as well as help in relevant areas.
-We also organize events to bless the community such as Moon Cake Festival Celebration, Christmas Celebration.
+We also organise events to bless the community at St Andrew's Nursing Home.